UQ-METR4202/metr4202_milestone/README.md

 `geometry_msgs/Pose`.
 - It must not rely on the orienation component of the pose (talk to tutors if this is a problem).
+- **Don't take this milestone too seriously.** It does not contribute to course grades and depending on how you implement your stack, these test cases may be irrelevant!

 ---